boryanagoncharenko/CssCoco/analysis.md

  #example {}
 .error {}
  ```
-**Actions**: Find html tags used in conjunction with classes or ids.
+**Actions**: Find HTML tags used in conjunction with classes or ids.

 ---
 **Description**: Disallow duplicate background images.